Calamus Essential Oil | Alabama Essential OIls

 Category Essential Oils

-Species Acorus calmus L., fam.
-Araceae
+Species Acorus calmus

 Method Steam Distillation

 Calamus Essential Oil, India a perennial herb thar grows on the waters edge and in wetlands.
 It sends up leafy, grass like stems from its underground stalk.
 The stems may be up to 5 feet tall.
 Halfway up the stem, each leaf bears a 2 to 4 inch long fleshy cylindrical flower stalk, consisting of many tiny yellow brown flowers.
+This herbaceous, spicy, clove-like oil is great choice for our natural perfume artisans.

 Dried calamus can be used for stomach cramps, gas, gastric ulcers, and lack of appetite.